 Early Head Start is a federally funded grant program that provides high-quality child care and home visiting services free of charge to those who qualify.

 Who is the program for?

 What are the program options?

-The TTU Early Head Start Center Based program offers high quality child care at the EHS center.
+The TTU Center for Early Head Start Center Based program offers high quality child care at the EHS center.
 There are 8 children per room and two age groups.

 TTU EHS has partnered with Lil' Precious Steps, a local child care center.
 EHS center services offered at the partner site include high quality childcare, with priority for families who receive a child care subsidy.

 All three program options operate year-round.

 What are the costs?

 All Center for Early Head Start services are free to those who qualify.
 Working families who receive a child care subsidy at Lil' Precious Steps are responsible for the required parent fee, as designated by Child Care Services.
 In addition, EHS provides all diapers, wipes, formula, food, basic care supplies, and all educational materials.